rootlodge/RedMScripts/hitman/README.md

 Jobs:
 Postal Delivery - In Progress
-Hitman Contracts (Illegal) - In Progress
+Hitman / Contracts (Illegal) - In Progress
-Stagecoach robberies - Coming soon